 Not all sloped roofs have gables.
-Hip roofs have a similar sloped shape to gabled roofs, but they lack signature triangular walls.
+A hippped roof has a similar sloped shape to a gabled roof, but it lacks the signature triangular end wall.
 So what is a hip roof?
 A hip roof comes slopes down each side of your house.

 Both of these roof types might be made with traditional asphalt shingles or cedar shake, or they may be made of metal roofing material.
 Some people even utilize gable roofs for their green roof.
 If you’re wondering, ‘What is a green roof?”
 It’s a roof that is partially or completely covered in plants and growing medium.

 So what makes the Gable roof a good choice for your home?

 Gable roofs are the most common roof type in the US, and that’s partially because they are the cheapest and easiest style of roof to build.
 The construction is very straightforward.
 The roof framing is made up of pairs of common rafters attached to ceiling joists that give the roof it’s triangular shape and provide support.

 Besides the price, it offers other advantages as well.
 Because of the steep slope, a gable style roof is more resistant to damage from rain and snow accumulation.
 Water and snow tend to roll right off of them, which can prevent roof leaks and damage to asphalt shingles.

 It also allows for attic space.
 The steeper the gable, the more attic space a home will have.
 And along with the attic space, your roof will have much better ventilation because of the slope of the roof.
 As wind passes over your roof, it sucks air from your attic through vents installed on the top of your roof.
 This can make your home much more energy-efficient during cold winters and hot summers.
 Gable roofs are also the most popular style for garages as well.
 A gable garage provides attic space, allowing for more storage options.
 Plus, the sturdiness of the gable roof design protects from water and snow damage.